 - Trauma – the nerve can get exposed from the chipped or broken tooth.

-- Aging – the teeth age and die because of the unhealed past traumas.
+- Aging – the teeth age and dye because of the unhealed past traumas.
 The damage may be insignificant but it can lead to bigger problems such as a root canal.

 Root canal therapy:

-Root canal therapy is a treatment procedure performed by your dentist.
-The number of visits may vary depending on a particular situation, infections, and abscesses.
+The root canal therapy is a treatment procedure performed by your dentist.
+The number of visits may vary depending on a particular situation, infections, and abscess.

 A simple procedure includes: